EastEriq/LAST_CelestronFocusMotor/README.md

 easily monitored by `dmesg -wH`; they cause the OS assigning a new `/dev/tty` device each time, are problematic for Matlab as they leave stale serial resources, and in general for stable operation.
 One may be forced to issue again and again `delete(instrfind)` to release ALL open resources and scan again all existing serial devices to find the one the focuser reattached to.

+A windows GUI from Celestron exists, and it has controls for three velocity settings, and a backlash value of 0...99.
+There are AUXmsg modes for GOTO_SLOW and GOTO_FAST, and I have seen them working, but I don't know if there is an undocumented code for the intermediate velocity.

+Also,there are AUXmsg codes for getting and setting positive and negative backlashes, but I'm not sure of what is their effect.
+Maybe they don't apply to the focuser, but tho the NexStar mount motors.
+Experimenting with them I could not conclude if they add sometimes a small jerk of the motor before or after the move, or if I was playing with a defective focuser.
+With the Windows GUI the control seemed to change the acceleration/deceleration rate.

 ## other notes on the focuser itself:

 - The focuser remembers its last position and its calibration limits at poweroff.